Tense scene at UCLA after police order protesters to leave

 Videos began emerging on social media overnight of police in the encampment:

 Later, that same group, which calls itself the People's City Council - Los Angeles, said on X that police were "retreating!!!
 LAPD is out of the camp!
-Students held the line! ...
-The whole world is watching and students evicted the cops!"
+Students held the line!"

 Numerous posts on X from reporters at the scene also said police had pulled back.